How to create a Professional Business Email Address in Australia

 Well, johnnyboy308, when you send your follow up email and the VIP’s see your @gmail.com handle, you would have to be the Hugh Hefner of suave and charm (and offered one hell of a business opportunity) to elicit a response.

 Not only does this waste your time, but you are also putting yourself in an embarrassing situation.
-If you are serious about your business.
-Get a custom domain name to match your business.
+If you are serious about your business, create an Australian email account to match your business.
 Seriously!

 Who would you rather buy a pair of headphones from?
 JB HIFI, or the man standing outside the shopping centre wearing a trench coat?